Wilbert Coffin was executed in 1956 for a crime he didn't commit.

 Marie's $10,000 in the past doesn't have the same purchasing power today, but her legacy of determination, sacrifice, and unwavering belief in justice is priceless.
 She showed the family—and the world—that this fight was worth it, no matter how long it took.

 Marie is counting on us to finish what she started.
 Her tireless efforts laid the foundation for the fight we continue today.
-With the new Independent Commission under Bill C-44, we finally have the opportunity she fought so hard for.
+With Bill C-40 (the David and Joyce Milgaard Law) creating the Miscarriage of Justice Review Commission, we finally have hope for the opportunity she fought so hard for.
 We cannot let her down.

 James Coffin grew up without his father.
 Wilbert was executed when James was just a young boy, leaving a void that would shape his entire life.
 James never got to know his father—never had the chance to hear his voice, to feel his embrace, or to learn from his wisdom.